Boogity Boogity

-Boogity Boogity was Ray Stevens' eleventh studio album, released in 1974, as well as his sixth for Barnaby Records.
+Boogity Boogity was Ray Stevens' 11th studio album, released in 1974, and his sixth for Barnaby Records.
 For this album, Stevens returns to the genres of novelty and comedy.
-The album was released to capitalize on the success of his hit single "The Streak", which was inspired by the fad of streaking during that time period.
+The album was released to capitalize on the success of his hit single "The Streak", which was inspired by the fad of streaking during that time.
 Stevens' two songs, "Freddie Feelgood (And His Funky Little Five Piece Band)" and "Bagpipes That's My Bag," were taken from his album Gitarzan and were reissued on this album.
 The front of the album cover shows Stevens running in a blur, seemingly in the nude, and also contains the phrases "Woosh!!" and "Don't look Ethel!" the latter of which is part of the lyrics to the primary single of the album.

-"The Streak" proved to be an even bigger success than Stevens' 1970 hit "Everything Is Beautiful," reaching #1 in the US, Canada, UK, and New Zealand.
-Its follow-up single, "The Moonlight Special," was lifted from this album but did not fare as well on the charts.
-Stevens' 1971 single, "Bridget the Midget (The Queen of the Blues)," first appeared on a collection called Ray Stevens' Greatest Hits but was reissued on this album, making its first appearance on a studio album.
+"The Streak" proved to be an even bigger success than Stevens' 1970 hit "Everything Is Beautiful," reaching number one in the US, Canada, the UK, and New Zealand.
+Its follow-up single, "The Moonlight Special", was lifted from this album, but did not fare as well on the charts.
+Stevens' 1971 single, "Bridget the Midget (The Queen of the Blues)", first appeared on a collection called Ray Stevens' Greatest Hits, but was reissued on this album, making its first appearance on a studio album.

-Janus Records released a version of the album (#6310 301) with the same artwork but with an extended track listing.
-Both Barnaby Records and Janus Records were issued by the GRT (General Recorded Tape) Group.
+Janus Records released a version of the album (#6310 301) with the same artwork, but with an extended track listing.
+Both Barnaby Records and Janus Records were issued by the General Recorded Tape Group.

 On May 17, 2005, this album and Stevens' album Nashville were re-released together on one CD.

 Track listing (Barnaby Records)

+All tracks were written by Ray Stevens, except where noted.

 Track listing (Janus Records)

+All tracks written by Ray Stevens, except where noted.